kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 ---

-Now we have our meal plan written down, the items to go into a shopping list.
+With the meal plan written down, now we need to make a shopping list.

-We use a shared "Shopping" list in Apple Reminders.
-The UX is great, and it all works so well when we're actively shopping.[^1] [^2] We also have widgets on our phones so we can check the list with some quick gestures.
+We've started using a shared "Shopping" list in Apple Reminders.
+The UX is great, and it all works quite well when we're actively shopping.[^1] [^2] We also have widgets on our phones so we can check the list with some quick gestures.

 The irritating part is getting the items into the shopping list.
-I never found a satisfying way to automate this part 😣[^3] (until now!) .
+I struggled to find a satisfying way to automate this part 😣[^3] (until now!) .

-At an impasse, I eventually gave up, and have been awkwardly copy-pasting the ingredients from Notion over to Apple Reminders - of course this feels *wrong* every time I do it!
+At an impasse, I had given up, and kept awkwardly copy-pasting the ingredients from Notion over to Apple Reminders - of course this feels *wrong* every time I did it!

 Recently I came across [this page showing how to invoke AppleScript from Emacs](https://irreal.org/blog/?p=4865) (because of course that's in Emacs!).

-Now - I loathe AppleScript far more than is probably healthy, but sometimes it's the right (i.e. only) tool for the job.
+I loathe AppleScript far more than is probably healthy, but sometimes it's the right - i.e. only - tool for the job.

 After many iterations and some consultations with my private Emacs tutor, ChatGPT, I scratched together a function to add an item into the Shopping list in Apple Reminders: